sooglejay/ScrapWrapper/ScrapHandler/readme.txt

-This is a php scrap demo using php-webdriver powered by facebook
+This is a php scrap handler using php-webdriver powered by facebook

 1. Download